Environmental Impact Of Real Estate

 Such organized and planned development can also revitalize neglected or deteriorating areas, improve a public facility, and surely stimulate further private investment.

-For example, mixed-use development can effectively utilize land and help eliminate the costs of longer transportation networks while promoting local commerce.
+For example, mixed-use development can effectively utilize land, help eliminate the costs of longer transportation networks, and promote local commerce.

 Unfettered or unmonitored development will only lead to expensive housing, widened socio-economic gulfs, and overstretched public services.